Nintendo Video: Movie trailers

-Shutdown
+Discontinuation

 On February 27, 2014, Nintendo Australia announced the service would be terminated in the Oceanian region (Australia and New Zealand) as of March 31, 2014.
 Nintendo of Europe also announced on the same day that they would be terminating the Nintendo Video service on the same date.
 Nintendo also announced the end of service on that date, ending it on March 31, 2014, as well.

 On June 5, 2015, Nintendo of America sent out a SpotPass notification to all of the app's active users informing them that the app was being phased out in favor of an eponymous category on the Nintendo eShop's main page (already available at the time), where users could watch most past videos as well as future ones.
 Since June 29, 2015, the app is no longer functional and videos can no longer be downloaded.
 In addition to adding videos on the eShop, a few months after the My Nintendo service launched, videos for permanent download became a common reward that could be bought with Platinum points.
 Videos would commonly make returns due to popularity or stay longer due to positive fan reception.

 The remaining Nintendo Video content and other video on demand content under the Nintendo Video category became permanently unavailable for viewing or download when the Nintendo eShop closed on March 27, 2023.
 Despite the closure, these can still be redownloaded, however, provided that the user has downloaded the content prior to the shop's closure.
 Most of the content initially released for the service have also been distributed through other means over time, such as being officially uploaded online or included in home media releases, albeit without the stereoscopic 3D effect.

-Some of the videos that were shared through Nintendo video have not been recovered and are now considered lost media.
+Some of the videos that were shared through Nintendo video have not been recovered and are now presumed to be lost.
 Some examples of these include Red Bull BC One and BearShark: Ghost Videos.
 On June 1, 2025, one of the service's lost shows, Threediots, was uploaded to the Internet Archive.